Connect with others who understand.

 • Any medical records about your condition

-• Proof of any workers’ compensation you have received
+• Proof of any workers’ compensation benefits you’ve received

-You can apply for SSDI online if you aren’t currently receiving benefits and if you haven’t been denied in the past 60 days.
-You may use this approach if you were born in the United States, have never been married, and are between 18 and 65.
+You can apply for SSDI online if you aren’t currently receiving benefits and haven’t been denied in the past 60 days.
+You may use this approach if you’re at least 18 and can’t work due to a medical condition that’s projected to last one year or more or may result in death.
 If you don’t meet any of those criteria, you can still apply at a local Social Security office or over the phone.

 “I went to the Social Security office to apply for early benefits.
 [A worker] had me set up with a phone call to get disability,” one MyMyelomaTeam member said.

-Only 21 percent of those who applied for disability benefits between 2009 and 2018 were approved on their first attempt, according to the 2019 statistical report on the SSDI program.
+Only 19 percent to 21 percent of applicants for disability benefits between 2013 and 2022 were approved on their first attempt, according to the 2023 SSDI statistical report.
 If your application is denied, you can appeal the decision.
-Reconsideration is the first step, during which your case will be evaluated by someone who did not participate in the first review of your application.
-From 2009 through 2018, about 2 percent of applications that weren’t approved the first time were approved during reconsideration.
+Reconsideration is the first step.
+Your case will be evaluated by someone who did not participate in the first review of your application.
+From 2013 through 2022, about 2 percent of disability cases that weren’t approved the first time were approved during reconsideration.

-If necessary, you have the option of filing a second appeal, which includes a hearing by an administrative law judge trained in disability laws.
-You may have a disability attorney represent you at this hearing.
-Some law firms specialize in disability hearings.
-In most cases, these disability lawyers do not require a set, upfront payment; rather, they will take a percentage of any benefits you do receive.
+If necessary, you may file a second appeal, which includes a hearing before an administrative law judge trained in disability laws.
+You may have a Social Security disability attorney represent you at this hearing.
+Some law firms specialize in handling disability hearings.
+In most cases, these disability lawyers don’t require a set, up-front payment — instead, they’ll take a percentage of any benefits you do receive.

-If you are denied at this level, you can ask the Appeals Council to review your case and make a decision on it.
-About 8 percent of SSDI claims between 2009 and 2018 were approved during a hearing with an administrative law judge or the Appeals Council.
-If you are denied at this level, the only remaining option is a federal court hearing.
+If you’re denied at this level, you can ask the Appeals Council to review and decide your case.
+About 7 percent of SSDI claims between 2013 and 2022 were approved during a hearing with an administrative law judge or the Appeals Council.
+If they deny your appeal, the only remaining option is a federal court hearing.

-Applying for disability benefits can be quite stressful.
-The more thorough your initial application is, the better your chances of being approved.
-MyMyelomaTeam members have offered plenty of useful tips for applying and appealing.
+The process of applying for disability benefits can be stressful.
+The more thorough your initial application is, the better your chances are of being approved.
+MyMyelomaTeam members have shared valuable tips for applying and appealing, such as:

 • “You can get an attorney, and they will get paid when [they win].
 Find an attorney that will do the work himself, not give it to a subordinate, and make sure [they are] in your state.”

-• “Keep all the information about your case; you’ll need proof from doctors, medical expenses, testing done, and so forth.”
+• “Keep all the information about your case; you’ll need proof from healthcare providers, medical expenses, testing done, and so forth.”

 • “Myeloma is on the list [of eligible conditions] to get permanent disability.
 Keep copies of hospital visits, doctor visits, labs, and X-rays so you can fax them in.”